connorrothschild/v1/index.md

 This website serves to host all of my technical writings.
 I encourage you to check out my [data visualization portfolio](https://connorrothschild.github.io/visualizations), which includes projects made in [R](https://connorrothschild.github.io/r) and [D3.js](https://connorrothschild.github.io/d3js).

-If you'd like a more holistic view of my portfolio (not just code stuff!), you can find my other website [here](https://www.connorrothschild.com).
+If you'd like a more holistic view of my portfolio (not just code stuff!), you can check out my [CV](https://connorrothschild.github.io/markdown-cv/).

 ## 📍 What I’m Doing Now